lumochift/optgen/README.md

 type Data string
 ```

-For example we have `thing.go` and need to generate functional option for struct `Thing`:
+For example we have `thing.go` and need to generate functional option for struct `Thing`, only field with `opt` will generated:

 ```bash
 optgen -file thing.go -name Thing